 Today, the drug is prescribed for only short-term treatment.
 It has a high potential for abuse and addiction.
 It also causes side effects, including liver damage, fainting, and rashes.

 Librium, known generically as chlordiazepoxide, is a central nervous system depressant (CNS) that regulates anxiety, stress, and fear by slowing down CNS activity and blocking nerve impulses.
 CNS drugs calm activity in the brain, which can be at high levels for people who struggle with anxiety disorders as well as those who need to relax as they undergo professional medical detox for withdrawal from alcohol.
 The drug can also be used as a muscle relaxant.

 How Does Librium Work?

 Like other benzodiazepines, Librium increases levels of the brain chemical called gamma-Aminobutyric acid (GABA).
 Once the drug enters the body, it mimics naturally produced GABA and binds to the brain’s GABA receptors.
 It stimulates those receptors to get them to produce more GABA than they would on their own.

 Flooding the brain with this chemical can create feelings of sedation and intoxication.
 Sleep is also easier to induce once the drug has affected the brain.
 Librium’s long-lasting effects make it easier to stay asleep, something that may be music to the ears of people who struggle with insomnia and other disorders that make it hard to get some rest.

 Side effects can accompany Librium use.
 Among them are:

-Recreational users may experience more severe side effects as they are likely using more than the prescribed amount; another reason why such use is dangerous and not recommended.
+Recreational users may experience more severe side effects as they are likely to use more than the prescribed amount; another reason why such use is dangerous and not recommended.

 Because of its potency, authorities advise that children, senior adults, and pregnant women should take care when using Librium.
 Unborn children can be harmed, and people age 65 and older are advised to seek medications that are safer for them to take.